The Meaning of Jacob Wrestling with God [Genesis 32:22-32]

 Wrestling with God in Prayer

 My first thoughts on this story are that while Jacob was praying to God with fear and uncertainty (even though God himself had already promised Jacob protection!), God came to him to help him wrestle through his problem.
+That’s how a loving and intimate relationship should work.

 Are we any different than Jacob?
 We know God’s promises to us, and yet we succumb to fear and worry so easily.